-Punjabi Arbi Masala is a simple and delicious gluten-free Indian side dish.
+Punjabi Arbi Masala is a simple and delicious gluten-free Indian food recipe, a popular side dish.
 It is cooked with a range of homespun spices.
 A staple in Punjabi household arbi masala is the tasty, crisp colocasia roots dry preparation.
 The little fuzzy not so good looking tubers, also known as colocasia roots are given a tempting makeover.
 Serve it with chapati and dal fry for a wholesome meal!

 From chopping the Arbi into equal size matchsticks to frying them till perfection, the technique behind making Arbi Masala is quite straightforward.
 The juliennes of Arbi are dressed in turmeric and red chilli powder, then shallow fried in hot oil at the right temperature.
 While shallow frying the arbi just make sure, the Arbi strips do not turn overly crisp.
 We need just a little chomp in the Arbi and not a wafer-like crunch.
 The way to achieve this is not to wash the colocasia roots once they are chopped.
 After peeling the skin from Arbi, run them under running water, pat dry and then only chop.

 Indian Main-Course Dishes To Serve With Punjabi Arbi Masala: